kevinpryan/nf-hlamajority/README.md

 ## Background

-This pipeline is an implementation of the majority voting approach for the predition of MHC Class I genotypes from DNA sequencing data.
-This approach was proposed by Claeys et al 2023 based on a benchmarking study. `nf-hlamajority` takes paired-end DNA-sequencing data and runs four tools:
+This pipeline is an implementation of a majority voting approach for the predition of MHC Class I genotypes from DNA sequencing data.
+This approach was proposed by Claeys et al 2023 based on their benchmarking study. `nf-hlamajority` takes paired-end DNA-sequencing data and runs four tools:

 - Optitype
 - Polysolver